-Officially opened from 2018, the brand new Hanoi Hop-on hop-off bus service offers city tour to at least 15 attractions around the capital of Vietnam.
-Visitors can hop-on and hop-off at any stop during the tour.
+Officially opened in 2018, the brand new Hanoi Hop-on hop-off bus service offers city tours to at least 15 attractions around the capital of Vietnam.
+Visitors can hop on and hop off at any stop during the tour.

-The bus is equipped with an automatic interpreting system of many languages like English, French, Russian, Chinese, Indonesian, German, giving detail information on every historical landmark of Hanoi.
+The bus is equipped with an automatic interpreting system in many languages like English, French, Russian, Chinese, Indonesian, and German, giving detailed information on every historical landmark of Hanoi.

 Located 65km from the center of Hanoi, Chua Huong or Perfume Pagoda Complex would make a great destination for a day trip.
 Due to the unique shrine and temple setting inside of a karst structure, Perfume Pagoda has become the most famous religious site in Vietnam.

-The day trip to Perfume Pagoda includes boating on Yen Vi river, caving to Huong Tich Grotto and visiting Thien Tru Pagoda.
-The landscapes change from a winding river with the lush rice fields on the sides of the limestone mountain to karst-structured caves.
+The day trip to Perfume Pagoda includes boating on the Yen Vi river, caving to Huong Tich Grotto, and visiting Thien Tru Pagoda.
+The landscapes change from a winding river with lush rice fields on the sides of the limestone mountain to karst-structured caves.
 It’s a feast to the eye.

 Every year, Perfume Pagoda Festival lasts for at least a month, starting from the second lunar month following Tet.
 Even though the atmosphere is incredible but it’s not recommended to visit during this time if you want to avoid crowds.

-Only about 20 minutes away from Hanoi’s center, Bat Trang pottery village is a wonderful place for a short trip for a half day.
-With its history dated back to the 14th century, Bat Trang is one of the most ancient pottery villages in North Vietnam.
+Only about 20 minutes away from Hanoi’s center, Bat Trang pottery village is a wonderful place for a short trip for a half-day.
+With its history dating back to the 14th century, Bat Trang is one of the most ancient pottery villages in North Vietnam.

-The gate of Mong Phu village was kept intact as the representative of the old-styled Vietnam village, with red roof tiles, banyan tree, paddy field and lotus pond.
-While the whole structure of the village was built like a fish-bone where all the alleys are dead-end and only leads back to the main road, advantaging the villagers when outside invaders intrude.
+The gate of Mong Phu village was kept intact as the representative of the old-styled Vietnam village, with red roof tiles, a banyan tree, a paddy field, and a lotus pond.
+While the whole structure of the village was built like a fishbone where all the alleys are dead-end and only leads back to the main road, advantaging the villagers when outside invaders intrude.

 There are almost 1000 traditional houses in Duong Lam, many of which have been preserved and opened for visiting.
-Besides the houses, when in Duong Lam, you shouldn’t miss Mia Pagoda, communal house and village’s temples.
+Besides the houses, when in Duong Lam, you shouldn’t miss Mia Pagoda, the communal house, and the village’s temples.

-Only 100 kilometers south of Hanoi, Ninh Binh is an excellent destination you can visit and get back within a day.
-Blessed with the wonders of karst structures and limestone mountains and rich local culture, Ninh Binh is home to the world's cultural and natural heritage Trang An.
-Come to Ninh Binh, you can't miss riding a boat in Tam Coc or Van Long, visit Hang Mua and climb the Drangon Lying Mountain, enjoy the delicious Ninh Binh delicacies.
+Only 100 kilometers south of Hanoi, Ninh Binh is an excellent destination you can visit and get back to within a day.
+Blessed with the wonders of karst structures and limestone mountains and rich local culture, Ninh Binh is home to the world’s cultural and natural heritage Trang An.
+Come to Ninh Binh, you can’t miss riding a boat in Tam Coc or Van Long, visiting Hang Mua and climbing the Dragon Lying Mountain, enjoy the delicious Ninh Binh delicacies.

 Are you ready for your best trip to Hanoi, Vietnam?!
 Contact us for even more insights and advice!